LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 1. Run Action: [First Time: Add Identifiers](gh-first-time.md#add-identifiers) again

-1. Follow all the steps in this section with the Correct TEAMID [First Time: Configure Identifiers for Loop](gh-first-time.md#configure-identifiers-for-loop) but when you get to the [First Time: Create Loop App in App Store Connect](gh-first-time.md#create-loop-app-in-app-store-connect), you need to take a slightly different action
+1. Follow all the steps in this section with the Correct TEAMID [First Time: Configure Identifiers for Loop](gh-first-time.md#configure-identifiers-for-loop) but when you get to the [First Time: Create Loop App in App Store Connect](gh-first-time.md#create-loop-app-in-app-store-connect), you need to return to this page and follow the instructions below to remove the app and add a new one.

 The first time through, you created an app with a `Bundle ID` that does NOT include your TEAMID.